International Colored Appaloosa Association, Inc

 Learn More

-For more information on the required characteristics and traits, and on traits that will make a horse ineligible for registration with ICAA, please go to our Registration pages (where you will find a dropdown menu to Registry Divisions, Requirements (linked below), Ineligible, Genetic Testing, What to Submit, Calculating Level, Characteristics, and Photo Do's and Don'ts).
+For more information on the required characteristics and traits, and on traits that will make a horse ineligible for registration with ICAA, please go to our Registration pages (where you will find a dropdown menu to Registry Divisions, Requirements (linked below), Ineligible, Genetic Testing, What to Submit, Calculating Level, and Photo Do's and Don'ts).

 Registration Requirements